Movie Reviews

 ★ ★ ★ ½

 Prior to this, the only Verneuil film I'd seen was The Sicilian Clan.
 I can't speak of the director's other efforts, but these two works, at least, have a few things in common.
 For one, they're both worth-seeing-at-least-once entries in that vague ersatz Jean-Pierre Melville Euro crime film vein, complete with actors from Melville's stable like Alain Delon and Lino Ventura, in The Sicilian Clan, and Jean-Paul Belmondo in Fear Over the City.
 If you're a Belmondo fan of sorts and haven't seen this, I recommend putting it on the docket as he does his own stuntwork here, while in his early forties, with the brazenness of a Jackie Chan or young Buster Keaton or Harold Lloyd.
 Am talking about him jumping across ramshackle Parisian rooftops, standing atop a moving metro car with no wires, quickly ducking so as not to die as said metro car speeds through tunnels with little headroom, and toward the end, him dangling from a rope off a helicopter at great heights.
 These are the kind of physical feats that, in the absence of chroma key, matte work, and stunt doubles, most actors in their right minds would never dare attempt.
 As with The Sicilian Clan, and in truth, probably a host of other loose Melville knockoffs of varying quality from this era, Fear Over the City is positioned, sometimes awkwardly, though not always unsuccessfully, between detached poetic Melvillian cool and its arthouse-bound tableaux, on the one hand, and a more blatantly macho, seventies pulp genre bombast on the other.
 It also has some borderline dad humor typical of "working-stiff" detective shows of the time.
 Though unmistakably French, these two Verneuil films feel tinged by Italian sensibilities too (in this one's case, some similarities to the giallo subgenre, for starters), and this isn't just because each features cracking original compositions from none other than The Maestro, Morricone.
 Fear Over the City boasts a seductive opening as some of said music plays over beautiful shots of nighttime Paris, the saturated colorful lights of cars, lamps, and buildings casting a spell that the rest of the film sometimes contradicts (notably with wisecracks from the Belmondo's scrappy cop Letellier), and other times seems to have just simply forgotten about, homing in instead on its less poetic, more involved if not quite messy plot.
-Worth noting is that Fear Over the City was likely also influenced by that decade's popular American cop films, things like The French Connection and Clint Eastwood's work as Dirty Harry, so it stands as a kind of hybrid, not quite fully integrating its variegated flavors into the most graceful of wholes but also not resulting in a distasteful concoction.
+Worth noting is that Fear Over the City was likely also influenced by that decade's popular American cop films, things like The French Connection and Clint Eastwood's work as Dirty Harry, so it stands as a kind of hybrid, not quite fully integrating its variegated flavors into the most graceful of wholes, but also not resulting in a distasteful concoction.

 The meat of the film involves a sexually repressed madman, dubbed Minos, who harasses women over the phone before arriving at their homes to kill them.
-As kind of a less developed precursor to Fincher's Seven (a film I don't care for as an adult), the killer references Dante's Inferno and claims to justify these calculated murders via some sort of moral highground, a puritanical repudiation of the ongoing "sexual liberation" that began in the sixties.
+As kind of a less developed precursor to Fincher's Seven (a film I don't care for as an adult), the killer references Dante's Inferno and claims to justify these calculated murders via some sort of moral highground, a puritanical repudiation of the ongoing "sexual liberation" that for some began in the sixties.
 Minos intends to go about the killings methodically, slowly offering clues to his identity to the press and police before his limited reign of terror is complete.
 He taunts his victims, the police, and Letellier specifically.
 But as if catching a serial killer weren't enough, Letellier is also saddled with trying to hunt down a bankrobber, shown barely getting away from his heist toward the beginning of the film.
 Letellier knows what the thief looks like but his identity and exact whereabouts are at first unknown.
 During one stretch that would be inordinate for the average crime film (though perhaps less so for a more voluminous crime novel), he is in the middle of chasing Minos via car but at the spur of the moment gives up in favor of catching the bankrobber, also in hot pursuit nearby.
 This full sequence makes for a meal of a centerpiece, one that might prove laughably convoluted in the wrong hands, the stuff of more "zany" or full-on B movie sort of fare.
 But it's to Verneuil and his collaborators' credit that they pull it off with reasonable aplomb, nipping one narrative thread in the bud while the other remains unresolved.
 From there one might think the film would become more streamlined, and while it does somewhat, as they piece together Minos's identity and move in on him, Fear Over the City doesn't quite conclude as an edge-of-the-seat, heart-stopping nail-biter in the vein of, say, The Day of the Jackal or The Passenger or Penn's Night Moves.
 Still, it's reasonably entertaining and has its inspired moments, and they get a passing grade for them stunts.

 First Name: Carmen